-The Committee is tasked with providing support to the Supervisory Board as regards strategic planning, specifically: monitoring and assessing development and changes in the environment, evaluating the Group's short-term and long-term objectives, assisting with strategic decisions pertaining to acquisitions, joint investments, restructuring and development of strategic human resources.
+The Committee is tasked with providing support to the Supervisory Board in strategic planning, specifically: monitoring and assessing development and changes in the environment, evaluating the Group's short-term and long-term objectives, assisting with strategic decisions pertaining to acquisitions, joint investments, restructuring and development of strategic human resources.
 It consists of five members.
-Ivan Milčić is the Chairman of the Strategic and Business Development Committee and its members are: Branko Lampl, Zvonimir Savić, Joško Miliša and Maja Martinović.
-All members of the Committee are also members of the Supervisory Board.
-In 2021, the Committee held three sessions and they were attended by all the Committee members.
-In 2021, the Committee discussed KONČAR Group 2020+ Integral Strategy and presented it to the Supervisory Board to be adopted.
+Ivan Miličić is the Chairman of the Strategic and Business Development Committee and its Members are: Branko Lampl, Zvonimir Savić, Joško Miliša and Maja Martinović.
+All members of the Committee are also Members of the Supervisory Board.

-Appointments Committee is a working body of the Supervisory Board formed for the purpose of preparing decisions to be made by the Supervisory Board.
-The Appointments Committee is competent for holding discussions and submitting proposals to the Supervisory Board regarding decisions on the appointment and election of Management Board members.
-The Chairman of the Committee is Danko Škare, and Darko Horvatin and Ivan Milčić are its members.
-All members of the Committee are also members of the Supervisory Board.
-In 2021, the Committee held no sessions as it was not necessary.
+Appointments Committee is a working body of the Supervisory Board formed for the purpose of preparing resolutions to be made by the Supervisory Board.
+The Appointments Committee is competent for holding discussions and submitting proposals to the Supervisory Board with respect to resolutions on the appointment and election of the Management Board Members.
+The Chairman of the Committee is Danko Škare, and Darko Horvatin and Ivan Miličić are its Members.
+All Members of the Committee are also Members of the Supervisory Board.
+In 2022, the Committee held no meetings as it was not necessary.

-Remuneration Committee outlines the content of Management Board member contracts and determines the structure of their remuneration.
-The Committee is also in charge of drawing up the Remuneration Policy for Members of the Management and

-Supervisory Boards.
-The Chairman of the Committee is Branko Lampl, and Maja Martinović and Ruža Podborkić are its members.
-All members of the Committee are also members of the Supervisory Board.
-In 2021, the Committee held one session, which was attended by all the Committee members.
+Remuneration Committee outlines the content of the Management Board Member contracts and determines the structure of their remuneration.
+The Committee is also in charge of drawing up the Remuneration Policy for Members of the Management and Supervisory Boards.
+The Chairman of the Committee is Branko Lampl, and Maja Martinović and Ruža Siluković are its Members.
+All Members of the Committee are also Members of the Supervisory Board.
+In 2022, the Committee held 2 meetings and they were attended by all the Committee Members.